Rhinoplasty

 Bone and cartilage are sculpted or repositioned for aesthetic and functional correction

-Grafts (from septum or ear cartilage) may be used to support structure or improve symmetry
+Grafts (from septum or ear cartilage) may be used to support structure or improve symmetry if extensive support is required cadaveric or your own rib cartilage may also be utilised for a graft.

-Day surgery or overnight stay
+Day surgery or overnight stay dependent on severity and patient preference

 Swelling and bruising around nose and eyes peak at 48 hours, resolving over 1–2 weeks